thegetty/osci-report/README.md

 ## License

 Museum Catalogues in the Digital Age © 2017 J. Paul Getty Trust.
-This work is licensed under a [Creative Commons Attribution 4.0 International License](http://creativecommons.org/licenses/by/4.0/), except where otherwise noted.
+This work is licensed under a [Creative Commons Attribution 4.0 International License](http://creativecommons.org/licenses/by/4.0/), with the exception of individual artworks illustrated in the report or within depicted catalogues.

 Proteus Middleman © 2014–2015 [thoughtbot, inc](http://thoughtbot.com).
 Proteus Middleman is free software and may be redistributed under the terms specified in the [license](https://github.com/thoughtbot/bourbon/blob/master/LICENSE.md).